fatfisz/floox/README.md

 ## Backstory

-While using Floox for a few months in my projects I encountered some problems.
-Those projects were isomorphic websites, and I quickly realised that `StateFromStoreMixin` was useless in such scenarios because of its ties to `floox` instances.
+I was using Floox for a few months for creating isomorphic websites, and I soon found out that there were some problems.
+The `StateFromStoreMixin` mixin was useless in such scenarios because of its ties to `floox` instances.
 There were also some areas that were overly complicated (events, multiple stores).

 Floox 2 is a complete makeover of the previous API.
 It now has no dependencies (even got rid of the Event Emitter) and is quite lightweight (~2kB gzipped + minified).